MarneeDear/chickadee/README.md

 ### Running DireWolf with RTL-SDR devices

-For testing I setup my Baofeng connected to my desktop PC, running DireWolf and FAPRS, and a Nooelc RTL-SDR connected to a Raspberry Pi 3 running DireWolf, RTL-FM, and FAPRS.
+For testing I setup my Baofeng connected to my desktop PC, running DireWolf and Chickadee, and a Nooelc RTL-SDR connected to a Raspberry Pi 3 running DireWolf, RTL-FM, and Chickadee.
 The RTL-SDR software seems only work on Linux.

 DireWolf provides documentation about use SDR in the guide `Raspberry-Pi-SDR-IGate.pdf` (look in the reference-materials of this repo), but I will summarize what I do, here.
 The guide describes how and what to install to get it to work.